From Zanzibar to Oman: A bittersweet exile

-Madny al-Bakry lived in Tanzania, Kenya, Somalia, Yemen, Kuwait and the UAE, until he finally reached Muscat in 1974 to discover what he calls a “mediaeval-like country", where only 5 percent of the population could read and services were rudimentary.
+Madny al-Bakry lived in Tanzania, Kenya, Somalia, Yemen, Kuwait and the UAE, until he finally reached Muscat in 1974.
+There, he says, he discovered what he calls a “mediaeval-like country", where only five percent of the population could read and services were rudimentary.

 The contrast with the flourishing economy that had existed in Zanzibar, where Omani merchants would export products all across the region, was a shock to the new arrivals.
 As al-Bakry recalls: “There was nothing, no infrastructure, no schools and only one road.
 This place was not for human beings!”

-According to Sultan Qaboos University’s Professor Ibrahim Noor Sharif al-Bakry, East Africa-born Omanis flew back at the right time to help Qaboos bin Said to build up the country, leading the Gulf state to experience the world’s fastest progress in the Human Development Index during the four decades to follow.
+According to Sultan Qaboos University’s Professor Ibrahim Noor Sharif al-Bakry, East Africa-born Omanis flew back at the right time to “help” Qaboos bin Said to build up the country.
+It meant the Gulf state experienced the world’s fastest progress in the Human Development Index during the four decades to follow.

-However, as returnees, commonly referred to as Zinjibaris - which means "a person from Zanzibar" - started to succeed in business, the arts and gain access to prominent governmental positions, some native-born Omanis felt under threat and racism towards those born in Zanzibar became commonplace.
+Returnees - commonly referred to as Zinjibaris ("a person from Zanzibar") - started to succeed in business, the arts and gain access to prominent government positions.

 “We had to start our life all over again but some Omanis would look down at us,” al-Bakry recalls.